 Our project will likely be patentable because it could pass through with the "novelty" requirement with regards to a custom PICO-8 game, Raspberry Pi optimizations, and unique controller functionalities.
-If there was an issue with the "novelty" requirement, our issue would be in correlation with prior art arrangements.
-An example of correlation with other project is the usage of some connectable controllers and screen based setups were well-documented by Nintendo.
-We also found that there were already many existing controller and screen based setups, so this could cause issues with the "novelty" requirement.
-However, after extensive research, there was no patent in correlation specifically with our game console: a wooden box frame, a stationary console that comes with an already inputted screen, the use of a Raspberry Pi microcontroller with a preloaded PICO-8 game installed inside.
+Potential challenges to the 'novelty' requirement could arise from similarities to prior art arrangements, such as connectable controllers and screen-based setups, which have been well-documented by companies like Nintendo.
+While there are existing patents for controller and screen-based systems, our research did not uncover any patents directly related to the specific features of our game console: a wooden box frame, a stationary design with a pre-installed screen, and the integration of a Raspberry Pi microcontroller preloaded with a PICO-8 game.

 Looking at some specific patents that are similar in the aspect of a video game console, we will look at the Nintendo Wii (Akio, 2013).
 The patent is filed as a "video game system with wireless modular handheld controller".
 This patent is specifically looking at the remote controller of the Nintendo Wii console.
 This is similar to our design with 4 directions, an A and B button, and a home button.
-The Nintendo Wii's controllers sense motion through illumination emitters which are not similar to our controllers that only use button press inputs.
+The Nintendo Wii's controllers sense motion through illumination emitters which is different from our controllers that only use button press inputs.
 Additionally, our console integrates Raspberry Pi hardware with a gaming ecosystem designed for PICO-8, which is a creative and low-resource coding platform.
 This combination is not addressed in the patented system.

 Another patent we looked at was the "Compact hand-held video game system"-otherwise known as the "GameBoy"-with a patent number of US5184830A (Satoru, 1993).
 This handheld video game takes in a physical cartridge, and has a large emphasis on a portable hand-held video game console.
 This device is similar to ours in terms of functionality, as it powers on and plays a single game upon bootup.
-However, our console runs a single game, which can be changed by replacing the Pico-8 game loaded at startup.
+However, our console runs a single game, which can be changed by replacing the PICO-8 game loaded at startup.
 This requires reprogramming the Raspberry Pi itself, and the console is not designed for handheld gaming.
 Our device is meant for stationary playing and requires two players in order to complete the video game.
 Therefore, our project exhibits several differentiating features compared to the "compact hand-held video game system" patent.

 Finally, for a patent related to the software, we looked into Nintendo's video game process patent (Iwao, 2024).
 This patent talks about the functionality of throwing a Pokéball in Pokemon.
 This patent was made in 2024 and was referenced in the lawsuit regarding the action of throwing a Pokéball with a separate game called "Palworld".
 This patent is not in correlation with our video game.
 However, this highlighted the importance of researching the patents and copyrights associated with a video game, even if you're drawing inspiration from it.
-Looking into this incident, we researched Pico-8 licensing.
-For users who purchase Pico-8, they are allowed to freely distribute their creative games for free or for a price.
+Looking into this incident, we researched PICO-8 licensing.
+For users who purchase PICO-8, they are allowed to freely distribute their creative games for free or for a price.
 This helps us reinforce the idea that our video game will not experience patent issues since the video game is a simple story based narrative to support students to have better reading comprehension skills and stronger teamwork skills.